-SLU-Madrid's Department of Political Science strives to form leaders who understand the world today and have the tools to analyze key developments in global politics critically.
+SLU-Madrid's Department of Political Science strives to form leaders who understand the world today and have the tools to critically analyze key developments in global politics.

 Graduates have a theoretical and empirical understanding of the complex international processes that are increasingly important to all nations.

-Our innovative program — in the European Union and in the heart of Spain — provides you with an interdisciplinary course of study designed to enhance your knowledge and understanding of global affairs.
+Our innovative program — in the European Union and the heart of Spain — provides an interdisciplinary course of study designed to enhance your knowledge and understanding of global affairs.

-SLU-Madrid offers a Bachelor of Arts in Political Science with a concentration in international relations which can be completed in Spain.
-In addition, students have the option to begin their studies in other political science disciplines, such as American politics, comparative politics or political thought, and complete their degree at the St. Louis campus.
-Our department also offers the minor in political science, which complements nearly all of the majors offered in Madrid.
+SLU-Madrid offers a Bachelor of Arts in Political Science with a concentration in international relations that can be completed in Spain.
+In addition, students can begin their studies in other political science disciplines, such as American politics, comparative politics or political thought, and complete their degree at the St. Louis campus.
+Our department also offers a minor in political science, which complements nearly all of the majors offered in Madrid.

 Students interested in earning a master's degree in political science can apply to take graduate courses in our B.A. to M.A. five-year program.